jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/050-chord-melody.md

 abstract: Decorating lines with treble triads, shell voicings, and bass notes.
 ---

-I was impressed by guitar chord melody improvisation from an early age.
+Guitar chord melody improvisation has fascinated me since an early age.
-The ability to freely interweave chord progressions, melodies, and bass lines, was always the dream for me.
+The ability to freely interweave chord progressions, melodies, and bass lines was always the dream for me.
 I saw it as the ultimate capability on guitar.
-In

 Blending together chords and melody makes a composition sound fuller and richer, like a song rather than just a part.